Communities

 Deuteronomy 11:22, 19:9, 26:17, 30:16.
 I’d argue Exodus 18:20 also.
 Can you be more specific which differences you’re looking to be explained?
 Many of them can be chalked up to grammatical differences in context (ex. your first example is an imperative and a complete phrase, while your third example is an infinitive, serving as an elaboration on the preceding clause “and you will guard the commandments of Hashem your G-d.”)

-interested‭ wrote over 2 years ago · edited over 2 years ago
+interested‭ wrote about 3 years ago · edited about 3 years ago

 holachto is not an imperative but past tense you went.
 The vov changes it to future.Laich would be the imperative form meaning GO